 3. Clean, neat shoes (sneakers or nice athletic shoes OK - please no flip flops)

 Concerts celebrate and demonstrate students' learning over a period of time.
 To perform music for an audience is one of the greatest experiences of learning music!
 Concerts teach students how to prepare for a long term goal, how to cope with nervousness, to follow directions, appropriate behavior at formal concerts, and how to critically listen to other performers.
 It is not possible to replace or "make-up" a concert experience due to the unique aspects listed above.
 Therefore, all concerts are required.
 Please find a list of Kinard Orchestra concerts here.
 If there is a concern about a student's ability to participate in a concert, please inform Mrs. Griffey as soon as this concern arises.

 Our Symphonic Band and Symphony Orchestra are the premier performing ensembles in our music program.
 These groups travel to several performances and festivals each year.
 Because of this visibility and the musical maturity of these ensembles, we believe it is valuable to have the Symphonic Band and Symphony Orchestra in a formal uniform.
-Families are responsible for providing the uniform.
-You can download the 2019-2020 Uniform Information letter here.
+Uniforms will be ordered through the school, but families are responsible for this cost.